R3Conclave/conclave-core-sdk/docs/docs/kds-detail.md

 ![](images/kds_key_exchange.png)

-All of this happens behind the scenes to developers using the Conclave SDK: the Conclave SDK automatically performs all required mechanisms required to ensure a secure key exchange.
+All of this happens behind the scenes to developers using the Conclave Core SDK: it automatically performs all required mechanisms required to ensure a secure key exchange.

 # What is the 'Master Key'?
-In order for the KDS to provide stable keys to enclaves developed with the Conclave SDK, the KDS itself needs access to a stable master key.
+In order for the KDS to provide stable keys to enclaves developed with Conclave, the KDS itself needs access to a stable master key.
 Rather than providing one fixed master key, the KDS can be given access to different sources of master key, the actual master key to use being provided as part of the key specification.